AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

         - `scripts/02_script-to-analyze-data.R`
         - `03_notebook-to-visualize-data.Rmd`

-- A shell script to run all code in the module
+- A script to run all code in the module
     - If your module has multiple scripts or notebooks, we recommend adding a script (for example a `shell` script) to the top-level of your analysis module folder that will run all scripts in order.
     - You can name this file, for example, `run_<module name>.sh` and document how to run in the module's `README.md`
 - Additional environment files